The Best Coffee Storage Container

 The fourth, heat, is going to be every coffee lover's duty to avoid themselves.

-Not only does it have a valve to release carbon dioxide and air, it also allows you to push the lid down in order to make sure you’re getting the tightest seal possible by forcing all of the air out of the container.
+Not only does it have a valve to release carbon dioxide and air, it also allows you to lock the lid down in order to make sure you’re getting the tightest seal possible by forcing all of the air out of the container.

 The control it gives you over air exposure is what makes it a clear winner in my book.